jlevy/repren/README.md

 exclude pattern.
 If no arguments are supplied, it reads from stdin and writes to stdout.

-Patterns must be supplied in a text file, with one or more replacements consisting of regular expression and replacement.
+Patterns can be supplied in a text file, with one or more replacements consisting of regular expression and replacement.
 For example:

     # Sample pattern file